-When Jesus analyzed the question of divorce for his first-century Jewish audience, he cited the creation account in Genesis to show how it was "in the beginning" (Matt.
+When Jesus analyzed the question of divorce for his first-century Jewish audience, he cited the creation account in Genesis to show how it was "from the beginning" (Matt.
 19:4-5).
 Since Genesis tells us about the creation of male and female, the account may tell us something about God's original design for male and female roles.
 We might see what the ideal was before sin distorted the relationship between the sexes.
 However, Genesis does not say as much as we might like, and perhaps both opponents and proponents of women's ordination have claimed too much for what it says.
-I ask that you give careful consideration to the following report of the doctrinal review team and think through the questions along with us.